earthly/earthly/docs/earthly-command/earthly-command.md

 Also used to be available as an env var setting: `GIT_URL_INSTEAD_OF=<git-instead-of>`.

 This option is now obsolete.
-By default, `earthly` will automatically switch from ssh to https when no keys are found or the ssh-agent isn't running.
+By default, `earthly` will automatically switch from ssh to HTTPS when no keys are found or the ssh-agent isn't running.
 Please use the [configuration file](../earthly-config/earthly-config.md) to override the default behavior.

 ##### `--interactive|-i` (**beta**)